-Severance Upon Termination of Employment; Change in Control.
+Potential Payments Upon Termination or Change in Control

 Mr. Burdick.
 Under his employment agreement, if Mr. Burdick's employment is terminated by the Company without cause or if Mr. Burdick resigns for good reason, he will be entitled to receive: (i) continued payment of his base salary for a period of eighteen (18) months following termination, (ii) an amount equal to his annual bonus for the year of termination, based on actual performance and pro-rated to reflect the portion of the calendar year during which he was employed ("Pro-Rata Bonus"), (iii) payment of his full COBRA premiums for eighteen (18) months following his termination, subject to his eligibility for, and timely election of, COBRA coverage, and (iv) if Mr. Burdick elects to continue his participation in our insurance plans, other than the health and dental insurance plans, payment of his full premium cost for eighteen (18) months following his termination, subject to his eligibility for such continued participation.
 If his employment is terminated due to his death or disability, he will receive a Pro-Rata Bonus and, upon a termination due to his disability, six months of base salary continuation (reduced by any wage continuation payments received under any of our health and disability insurance plans).
-Mr. Burdick is also eligible to receive severance payments and benefits under our Severance and Change in Control Policy (as amended from time to time, the "Change in Control Policy"), as described below, upon a termination of his employment in certain circumstances within the specified change in control period (without duplication with respect to any severance benefits he is entitled to under his employment agreement), which payments and benefits shall be no less favorable than those in effect under the policy on the effective date of his employment agreement.
+Mr. Burdick is also eligible to receive severance payments and benefits under the Change in Control Policy, as described below, upon a termination of his employment in certain circumstances within the specified change in control period (without duplication with respect to any severance benefits he is entitled to under his employment agreement), which payments and benefits shall be no less favorable than those in effect under the policy on the effective date of his employment agreement.